jdelvalle12/5-day-national-weather-forecast/README.md

 # 5-day-national-weather-forecast
-# day-planner

 By Jose Del Valle

-A weather app used to display the weather in your areas, as well as in others.
+An app used to display my skills in JavaScript.

 ## Technologies Used